Agathe48/robot_mission_3/README.md

 According to these results, we can conclude that, on one hand, the higher the number of agents per zone, the fewer steps needed to clean the map.
 On the other hand, the higher the number of agents per zone, the higher the number of simulations that could not be terminated because of a conflict between two agents at the end of their zone cleaning.
 Therefore, we want to add communication between the agents to optimize the cleaning of the map and avoid non-terminated simulations.

-You can see in appendix in results/graphics_without_communication the graphs obtained at the end of each of the simulations previously studied and indicating the number of waste remaining per zone at the end of the simulation.
+You can see in appendix in `results/graphics_without_communication` the graphs obtained at the end of each of the simulations previously studied and indicating the number of waste remaining per zone at the end of the simulation.

-## With Communication
+## With Communication and improved movement

+We worked from the previous part to add communication between our agent and we improved their movement.
+In this new part, we will develop all implemented changes and enhancements.

+The key points are the creation of a Chief for each color agents: he's in charge of centering the knowledge (for each color agents), managing its agent for the new covering phase and sending appropriate orders.
+For this purpose, we create a new super class `Chief` and we create a dedicated `ChiefKnowledge` class in `tools/tools_knowledge.py`.
+We will now delve into our implemented ameliorations: the code is based on the previous part, hence we only mention changed and added behaviors in this part.

-### Our Agents
+### The knowledge

-TODO : dans le schedule les chefs passent en DEBUT  de step (toujours random par type)

 #### The Agent's knowledge

 --> class chief knowledge qui hérite de knwoledge

+#### The Chief's knowledge

+### The agents
 #### The CleaningAgent

 #### The GreenAgent